 Don’t pay for links, participate in link schemes, or attempt to game the system in any other way.

 As search engine algorithms continue to develop and become more advanced, these tactics are more likely to harm your rankings than to improve them.

 And even if Google’s algorithm doesn’t pick up on your attempts immediately, you could still be hit with a manual penalty in the future.

 So even if they boost your rankings in the short term, these methods simply aren’t worth your time.

-Instead, focus on building natural, relevant links that provide value to users.
+Instead, focus on building natural and getting quality backlinks that provide value to users.

 As you may have guessed, establishing a solid number of this type of link is a bit more challenging than paying a few other site owners to cite one of your pages.

 But with the following six strategies, it’s entirely possible to build a backlink profile that will help you improve your rankings and have a lasting, positive impact on your search visibility.